HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/wef/index.md

 10. Create a DX page and add the portlets deployed using the WAR file.

+!!! warning "Script Application Imports on Windows"
+    For Windows users encountering issues with script application imports, it is recommended to use DXClient for importing script applications.
+The use of the WEF tool for this purpose is currently under review.

 ### Import the exported WAR file using DXClient

 The HCL DXClient tool can also be used to import portlet WAR files to target Digital Experience Servers.
 Refer to the [DX Portlet Deploy](../../../extend_dx/development_tools/dxclient/dxclient_artifact_types/portlets.md#deploy-portlets) Help Center topic to import the portlet WAR file using DXClient tool.